 Filtering the blood requires two phases of detoxification.
-Phase I helps to neutralise (oxidise) the toxins - this phase is where you need antioxidants such as vitamins E and C. Phase II adds chemicals (conjugation) to make the toxins soluble and possible for the body to excrete them.
+Phase I helps to neutralise (oxidise) the toxins - this phase is where you need antioxidants such as vitamins C and E. Phase II adds chemicals (conjugation) to make the toxins soluble and possible for the body to excrete it.
 This is where you need nutrients such as molybdenum, glycine, MSM and sulfur-rich foods such as cabbage, broccoli and garlic.
-It is also important to support the kidneys during detoxification and to provide additional liver support with good B-complex vitamins, magnesium, zinc and iron.
+It is also important to support the kidneys during detoxification and additional liver support with good B-complex vitamins, magnesium, zinc and iron.

 The following factors could bring about adverse reactions or flare-ups:

-A worsening of symptoms after dietary changes or following a specific treatment program, does not necessarily mean die-off, although this term is often used in natural medicine to describe adverse reactions.
+A worsening of symptoms after dietary changes or following a specific treatment program, does not necessary mean die-off, although these term are often used in natural medicine to describe adverse reactions.

 Changes that can provoke die-off reactions would be:

-dietary changes – switching from a processed to whole-food diet, eliminating sugar and yeast (death of pathogens by starving them - sugar feeds them)
+- dietary changes – switching from a processed to whole-food diet, eliminating sugar and yeast (death of pathogens by starving - sugar feeds them)

-introducing or increasing dosage of antimicrobial (death of pathogens by destroying them)
+- introducing or increasing dosage of antimicrobials (death of pathogens by destroying them)